Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 ##### Delete - System handler combined with custom handler

-If you specify both of the **handler="delete"** and your custom **(execute)="myCustomActionAfterDelete($event)"**, your callback will be invoked after a successful delete happened.
-A successful delete operation happens if there is neither permission error, neither other network related error for the delete operation request.
+If you specify both **handler="delete"** and your custom **(execute)="myCustomActionAfterDelete($event)"**, your callback will be invoked after a successful delete happened.
+A successful delete operation happens if there is neither permission error, nor other network related error for the delete operation request.
 For handling permission errors see the section below.

 ##### Delete - Show notification message with no permission

-You can show a notification error when the user don't have the right permission to perform the action.
+You can show a notification error when the user doesn't have the right permission to perform the action.
 The ContentActionComponent provides the event permissionEvent that is raised when the permission specified in the permission property is missing
 You can subscribe to this event from your component and use the NotificationService to show a message.